 Using this model, we can identify the type of flower in the iris dataset.
-By analyzing the length and width of the sepals and petals, we can compare them with the features of the setosa, versicolor, and virginical species to determine the flower's species.
+By analyzing the length and width of the sepals and petals, we can compare them with the features of the setosa, versicolor, and virginica species to determine the flower's species.

-Links to explore python more
+Point to be Noted Links to explore python more